sidiandi/Amg.Build/Readme.md

 * not contain mutable properties without `[Once]` attribute
 * declare all methods and properties marked with `[Once]` as `virtual`
 * be either `public` or `internal`.
 If your class is `internal`, you will need to make it visible to the underlying code injection framework with `[assembly: InternalsVisibleTo("DynamicProxyGenAssembly2")]`.

+#### Special Case: Property Setters with [Once]

+Properties with a `set` method that are decorated with `[Once]` behave like this:

+The setter of the property can be called as many times as you like *before* the getter of the property was called.
+After that, calling the setter again will throw an `OncePropertyCanOnlyBeSetBeforeFirstGetException`.

+This allows you to create a `Once` object, then configure it by using the public setters and then call a method.

+### Caching

+Calculations made by `[Once]` method will be cached in the file system by adding a `[Cached]` attribute.

+The cached results are stored in directory `.\.amgbuild`.

 ### Automatic Command Line Interface